 The Congressional Medal of Honor Society announced its 2016 Citizen Honors Award winners.
 Five awardees were selected for their acts of courage or selfless service, including The Congressional Medal of Honor Society Community Service Hero Award to United Through Reading (UTR) based in San Diego.
 Founded by Betty Mohlenbrock 28 years ago, UTR was selected for its innovative and grassroots response to a critical need in the armed forces community, their exceptional international impact on military families, and demonstrating the impact of one person’s courageous transformative vision and actions.
 They were recognized in a ceremony at Arlington National Cemetery on National Medal of Honor Day, Friday, March 25, 2016.Read More

-Our participants receiving a certificate of recognition for their commitment to our Extended Program (six-session program) and their children.
+Our participants receiving a certificate of recognition for their commitment to our Re-entry Program (six-session program) and their children.

 Quotes from Participants: